Get Your Harvester Out

 The window for corn skiing is only about two or two and half hours.
 Of course, you can ski all day and make the most of the firm snow in the morning and the super soft snow in the afternoon.
 But since the best conditions are found midday, you can fill the peripheral hours with a few spring activities.

 Ease into the day.
 You don’t have to be there at 9:00 a.m.
 Take the bus, leave the car, and get there around 10:00 a.m.
-Grab a bagel and a coffee and sit outside while you wait for the soft snow.
+Grab a bagel and a coffee and sit outside while you wait for the snow to soften up.
 If you insist on skiing early, try to find lower elevation, east facing slopes that get the first morning sun.

 In the afternoon, après ski is in full swing.
-Swap the goggles for sunglasses, ditch the coat (if you were wearing it to begin with), and roll up your ski pants . . . and reapply sunscreen.
+Swap the goggles for sunglasses, ditch the coat (if you were wearing it to begin with), and roll up your ski pants, and reapply sunscreen.
 Find a bar with a deck and preferably a live band.
 Grab a drink, kick up your feet, and enjoy the sun!
-Below are just a couple of our favorite après spots in Park City that are right next to the snow: